We provide LPC Certification for manufacturers of electrical equipment and electrical machines to be sold in North America

 3. Flexibility: LPC Certification provides manufacturers with the flexibility to test and validate different products and technologies, without having to commit to full certification for every product.

-4. Improved product quality: By requiring manufacturers to demonstrate that their products meet certain minimum requirements, LPC helps ensure that products are safe, perform well, and have a minimal impact on the environment.
+4. Improved product quality: By requiring manufacturers to demonstrate that their products meet the full requirements of the standards, LPC helps ensure that products are compliant to the applicable standard for safety. .

-5. Enhanced reputation: By demonstrating their commitment to product safety and quality, manufacturers that obtain LPC can enhance their reputation and gain a competitive advantage in the market.
+5. Enhanced reputation: By demonstrating their commitment to product safety and quality, manufacturers that obtain LPC can enhance their reputation and gain a competitive advantage in the market over products which are inspected and may not meet all of the construction and testing requirements of standards.

 Overall, LPC Certification provides manufacturers with a number of benefits, including reduced time to market, cost savings, flexibility, improved product quality, and enhanced reputation.